Indonesia

 The well encountered an extensive gas column with a thickness of over 230 meters in an Oligocene sandstone reservoir.
 A complete data acquisition including wireline, coring, sampling and production test (DST) were conducted.
 The well successfully flowed over 30mmscf/d of excellent gas quality.

-The discovery adds material contingent volume that enhances the energy security in the region and provide a platform for continued growth for Mubadala Energy.
+These discoveries add material contingent volume that enhances the energy security in the region and provide a platform for continued growth for Mubadala Energy.